joey-ful/TIL-Today-I-Learned-/rescale svg.md

 ##### 1. First, svg needs to be turned into jsx

 - For instance, `:[lowcase]` and `-[lowcase]` should turn into `:[uppercase]` and `-[uppercase]` respectively
--  However, if you don't know what to change, or if there are too many to change there's a [site](https://svg2jsx.com/) that changes the format of the svg so that it can be imported in jsx.
+-  However, if you don't know what to change, or if there are too many to change there's a [site](https://react-svgr.com/playground/) that changes the format of the svg so that it can be imported in jsx.
 This site doesn't change all the grammars, but it works fine.

 ##### 2. Copy paste

+- Create a component and copy paste the svg
-- There should be a
+- The site automatically creates a react function.
+- Modify className format if css needs to be applied.

 ##### 2. Change classNames